 Here are average temperatures in Gdansk:

-Let’s check when to visit Gdansk to take advantages of the weather.
+Let’s check when to visit Gdansk to take advantage of the weather.

 When to visit Gdansk? – Spring